University Bursary Scheme Information and Support

 Bursaries are offered to support students based on household income or social factors.

-Students do not need to formally apply for bursary support.
+Students do not need to formally apply for university bursary support.
 All UK students are automatically considered using household income information received from Student Finance England.
 Eligible students will be contacted from the September of the course start date.
-Bursaries cannot be combined (but you can receive both a bursary and a scholarship if eligible).
+Bursaries cannot be combined (but you can receive both a university bursary and a university scholarship if eligible).

 |Criteria (for 2021/22)||Support Amount||Duration|